PawelQc/PlanYourFood/README.md

 # PlanYourFood

-This is a basic web application which was created in Java using Servlet technology during a scrum lab.
+This is a basic web application which was created in Java during scrum lab using Servlet technology, MySQL and Bootstrap.
 This application could be used for promotion purposes by a restaurant or dietary consultant.
 In order to enjoy app's entire functionality it is required of a user to register and login.
 For the purposes of presentation I have added several views of the application (these are not all app's functionalities!).